Jhapa FC

-Jhapa FC is a Nepali professional franchise football club based in Jhapa District.
+Jhapa Football Club is a Nepali professional franchise football club based in Jhapa District.
 The club currently competes in the Nepal Super League, the top flight of football in Nepal.

 History

 They were announced as one of the new franchises in the second edition in 2022.
 Jhapa FC have been a popular football club from eastern Nepal.
 Jhapa selected Anjan Bista as their Marquee Player for their maiden NSL campaign.
 They play their home matches in Domalal Rajbanshi Ground, in Jhapa district.